 Promise to new teachers

-The Promise to New Teachers was first developed in 2017 by the Establishing Teachers’ Committee, at a time when 77% of new teachers were employed on temporary contracts.
-The number of new teachers in temporary contracts has decreased to 61% in 2019, which is a good start, but the problem is by no means “fixed now”.
+The Promise to New Teachers was first developed in 2017 by the Establishing Teachers’ Committee, at a time when 77% of new teachers were employed on temporary agreements.
+The number of new teachers in temporary agreements has decreased to 61% in 2019, which is a good start, but the problem is by no means “fixed now”.
 The other issues frequently experienced by new teachers remain as relevant as they ever were.

 The Promise to New Teachers is a way for Boards of Trustees, principals and school communities to show responsibility for the future of the profession.
 By signing this promise your school community demonstrates a shared mutual commitment to new teachers in your school.